Are you curious to know what will it take to get into ISB?

 Well, the secret is finally out:

-To score a 324 you probably need about a 165 in Quant and a 160 in Verbal.
+To score a 328 you probably need more than a 165 in Quant and a 160 in Verbal.
 This corresponds to roughly the 87th percentile in Quant and the 70th percentile in Verbal.

 Sounds doable?
 Then perhaps GRE is the test for you!